andymtv/arabic_roman_num_converter/README.md

 # arabic_roman_num_converter
-Convert numbers from Arabic Numeral System to Roman and vice versa
+Convert numbers from Arabic Numeral System to Roman and vice versa.
+To run the converter :
+"
+1. Run the file with Python " python3 main.py "

 Info:   It converts numbers in both numeric systems from 1 to 3999.
         If you want to convert from Arabic to Roman, pass a Arabic Numeric System number to arabic_num=''